 Starting with Windows Vista, using msconfig, users can enter a value between 3 and 999 seconds only.
 The -1 value has been removed in Windows Vista and later.

-Raymond Chen, a developer on Microsoft’s Windows Shell team, while answering the following question, has pointed out a way where, one can actually go to maximum of 11,059,200 seconds for the Boot Menu Timeout:
+Raymond Chen, a developer on Microsoft’s Windows Shell team, while answering the following question, has pointed out a way where one can actually go to a maximum of 11,059,200 seconds for the Boot Menu Timeout:

 We have a number of kiosk machines that are networked wirelessly.
 Each machine is configured with automatic logon so that things return to normal after power is restored after an outage.
 The problem is that the wireless switch takes a long time to recover from a power failure, so when the kiosk machines try to log on, they can’t.
 We have to go around to all the machines and manually log them on after waiting a few minutes for the switch to get itself back up.
 Is there a way we can delay the automatic logon or convince automatic logon to pause and retry?